Buy-To-Let Portfolio Mortgages Explained

 Can I Get A Buy-To-Let Portfolio Mortgage with Bad Credit?

-Yes, you can still consider a buy-to-let portfolio mortgage even if you have bad credit, though it might be tougher.
+Yes, it’s possible to consider a buy-to-let portfolio mortgage even with bad credit, but it can be more challenging.

-Your choices of lenders may be fewer, and you could end up with less competitive interest rates.
+Your choice of lenders may be more limited, and you might face higher interest rates.

-Lenders will take a close look at your credit history, including any past issues, how long ago they happened, and how you’ve managed your finances since then.
+Lenders will carefully assess your credit history, including any past issues, when they occurred, and how you’ve managed your finances since.

 The Bottom Line: How To Get Buy-To-Let Portfolio Mortgages?